mtorpey/journey/final.md

 Now continue play as normal, starting to the left of the player who acted as the rogue state.

-Shuffle the enclosed Event card into the Event decks, without looking at it.
+Shuffle the enclosed Event card into the Event deck, without looking at it.

 ### Cards to include ###
 - (E) **Chernobyl Disaster**: This city is nuked.
 Stick a green sticker on it and move to an adjacent city.